If you work, or you don’t have time to cook or you simply hate cooking, meal replacement powders offer the perfect solution.

 The market for meal replacements in the United States has just exploded in the past couple of years.

 There are a multitude of brands vying for your attention, offering ready-to-drink meals as well as meal replacement powders.
 But not all of them are as good as they are cracked up to be.

-A closer look at both these brands reveal that their products are very identical with similar nutrient profiles.
+But, a closer look at Kachava and Huel reveal that their products are very identical with similar nutrient profiles.

 Why even the branding looks like a mirror image of each other.

 How then do you decide which one to pick?

 That’s where we step in.

 Here is a quick summary for those who want to know which meal replacement is going to be best for them.